balibuild/bali/README.md

 Bali integrates [`goversioninfo`](https://github.com/josephspurrier/goversioninfo).
 When the target is Windows, it can embed version information into the executable program.
 The `versioninfo` field is similar to the `goversioninfo` project.
 But more loosely, some specific values, such as version, description will be filled with the value of `bali.json/balisrc.json`, and `icon`/`manifest` will override `versioninfo.json`.

-The benefits of adding a reference program list are self-evident.
-For example, Windows UAC privilege escalation, Windows 10 long path support (ie path support> 260 characters), Windows Vista style controls, TaskDialog, DPI settings, etc. all need to modify the application list.
+The benefits of adding a reference program manifest are self-evident.
+For example, Windows UAC privilege escalation, Windows 10 long path support (ie path support> 260 characters), Windows Vista style controls, TaskDialog, DPI settings, etc. all need to modify the application manifest.

 ## Bootstrap